-I live in one of the most beautiful spots I have ever seen.
-My home is at the edge of the Sierra Nevada Mountains in Nevada, a short drive from Lake Tahoe.
-With such close proximity to hiking trails, I have had a two decade daily routine of hiking.
-It was on one of my daily walks in the fall of 2001, that I ran into another woman whom I’d seen occasionally on the trails.
+I live in one of the most beautiful spots in the United States.
+My home is in Reno, at the edge of the Sierra Nevada Mountains, a short drive from Lake Tahoe.
+With such close proximity to hiking trails, I’ve had a two decade daily routine of hiking.
+It was on one of my daily walks in the fall of 2001, that I ran into another woman I’d seen occasionally on the trails.
 We acknowledged each other as we passed on the trail.

 Netto was cautious and not quick to trust.
-Friendly as I am, she had been burned in relationship and needed time to evaluate my character.
-It was also clear that I was a devout Christian and we certainly all know what that means.
-She was in need of saving and correction and I was the one that God would use to do it.
-But that is not how it played out.
+Friendly as I am, she had been burned in relationship and needed time to evaluate my character and trustworthiness.
+I was clearly a devout Christian; we certainly all know what that means!
+She was in need of saving and correction, and I was the one that God was going to use to do it.